 Sonja Ardoin, Ph.D.

 Sonja Ardoin, Ph.D. is a learner, educator, facilitator, and author.
-Proud of her rural hometown of Vidrine, Louisiana, her working-class, Cajun roots, and her first-generation college student to PhD journey, Sonja holds degrees from LSU, Florida State, and NC State.
+Proud of her rural hometown of Vidrine, Louisiana, her working-class, Cajun roots, and her first-generation college student to Ph.D. journey, Sonja holds degrees from LSU, Florida State, and NC State.
 She considers herself a scholar-practitioner of higher education; she served as an administrator for 10 years before shifting to the faculty in 2015.
-She currently serves as an associate professor in the student affairs administration program at Appalachian State University.
+She currently serves as an associate professor of higher education and student affairs at Clemson University.
 Sonja studies social class identity, college access and success for rural and first-generation college students, student and women’s leadership, and career preparation and pathways in higher education and student affairs.
 Sonja stays engaged in the broader field through ACPA, AFLV, ASHE, the Center for First-generation Student Success, NASPA, and several journal editorial boards.
 She enjoys books, traveling, music, sports, laughing, and spending time with her husband and pup.
 Learn more about Sonja's work at www.sonjaardoin.com.

 Speaker Travels From

-Sonja is available for virtual engagements!
+Sonja is available for in-person and virtual engagements!
 Contact us today.